-Order deferred by leave of the House.
+Order deferred by leave of the House, has Ald they communicated and mile boursoned with

-(ii) Committee on Healthcare Services:
+Committee on Healthcare Services: (ii)

-Motion made and Question proposed, "That the House do consider the Report of the Committee on Healthcare Services on a Bill for an Act to Amend the National Primary Healthcare Development Agency Act, Cap.
+Motion made and Question proposed, "That the House do consider the Report of the tire culture of Committee on Healthcare Services on a Bill for an Act to Amend the National Primary Healthcare Development Agency Act, Cap.
 N69; Laws of the Federation of Nigeria, 2004; and for Related Matters (HB.39)" (Hon.
 Tanko Sununu - Ngaski/Shanga/Yauri Federal Constituency).

-Question that the House do resolve into the Committee of the Whole to consider the Report - Agreed to.
+The Carried to.
+With other than or self-inner and those the section of the self-inner of the self-inne vagreeu w.
+Valgnii istoonimoiyodd siis le serios nei hagaits oib daagdrevni ra zeblirunnimoo tees bris somiliasi the guilt intermediated and the sende of the sende of the whole to consider the Report - Agreed to.
+41000